 22. Enjoy snowy mountain peaks on a scenic flight

 A once-in-a-lifetime experience that can be done all year round is a scenic flight!
-A scenic flight is easily one of the best things to do in New Zealand, and the best part is that you have plenty to choose from in Queenstown.
+A scenic flight might be even more scenic during the winter, and the best part is that you have plenty to choose from in Queenstown.

-Scenic flights in Queenstown all range in price are all dependent on if they land in the mountains and how long you fly for.
+Scenic flights in Queenstown all range in price depending on if they land in the mountains and how long they fly.
 This specific helicopter flight has you flying around Queenstown for 30 minutes and includes a mountaintop landing.

 20. Tour Kiwi Birdlife Park

 New Zealand is world-famous for having incredible birdlife.
-In fact, this island nation was once a sanctuary for many birds and free of predators.
+This island nation was once a sanctuary for many birds and free of predators.
 Thanks to us humans though, introduced species like stouts, possums, and cats now pose a threat to many unique birds and populations are dwindling as we speak.

 Luckily in Queenstown, we have the Kiwi Birdlife Park which is a wildlife refuge for native bird and animal species!
 And that’s right, it’s open in the winter too.